 Granite Falls is home to many large quarry operations employing a large number of people.
 The town is the third fastest growing area in the county with five new housing subdivisions and a growing number and variety of businesses.
 Despite the fast growth, Granite Falls retains a country atmosphere, with a neighborly attitude and friendly people.

 The City of Granite Falls maintains its own police department with eight full time officers, twelve reserve officers, one code enforcement officer, one records officer and two citizen patrol officers.
 It also maintains a public works department, wastewater treatment plant, Planning Commission and Zoning officials.
 The fire department is maintained by Snohomish County, with a full time chief, firefighters, and a volunteer staff of firefighters.
-There is a Mayor/City Council form of government.
+The city is a Mayor/City Council form of government